Nur Khan: Civilian career

+Director of PIA (1973-1978) and Air Malta (1974-1979)

-In November 1973, Nur Khan was specially requested by Prime Minister Zulfikar Ali Bhutto to return to the Pakistan International Airlines (PIA) as chairman.
+In November 1973, Nur Khan was specially requested by Prime Minister Zulfikar Ali Bhutto to return to the Pakistan International Airlines (PIA) as managing director.
 During this term, the airline began operating wide-body DC-10s and Boeing 747s.
 The iconic popular green and gold aircraft livery was introduced and Khan kept the PIA out of Pakistan's turbulent political arena, turning it into a sound commercial airline.

-Nur Khan was a part of the delegations that accompanied Prime Minister Zulfikar Ali Bhutto and his wife Nusrat Bhutto on their official state visit to Washington, D.C. on the invitation of President Gerald Ford from 4 February to 7 February 1975.

-In March 1976, Nur Khan reported that the airline had achieved its highest growth in its history the previous year.
-Nur Khan resigned on 9 November 1979.
+Nur Khan was part of the delegation that accompanied Prime Minister Zulfikar Ali Bhutto and his wife Nusrat Bhutto on their official state visit to Washington, D.C. on the invitation of President Gerald Ford from 4 February to 7 February 1975.
+In March 1976, Khan reported that the airline had achieved its highest growth in its history the previous year.

+Although he was succeeded by Enver Jamall in 1978, Khan remained involved with the airline as head of PIA Investment Limited, a venture widely regarded as his brainchild, which spearheaded the airline's expansion into the hospitality sector.
+In 1979, Khan alongside King Faisal of Saudi Arabia, acquired the Roosevelt Hotel under a 20-year lease agreement that included an option to purchase the hotel for a fixed price of $36.5 million.

+He was appointed as the Director of the Maltese airline, Air Malta, on 19 February 1974 and resigned on 9 November 1979.
+He was decorated with the Medal for Service to the Republic on 28 August 1979.